Not in the Job Description: The Annual Report Owner's Unspoken Reality

 The Annual Report Deep Dive

-The Deep Dive is a strategic evaluation of your annual report from someone who isn't in the weeds of your mission every day, before design begins, or mid-process if you're already in it.
+The Deep Dive is a strategic async review with me (not a junior designer, not an account manager) before design begins, or mid-process if you're already in it.

-You'll finally have a clear direction and the confidence that comes with knowing you're solving the right problem this time.
+Submit your report or draft and you'll get back a full review of your content, format, story, and supporter journey.
+You'll walk away with a clear report direction and the confidence that comes with knowing you're solving the right problem this time, not just the most obvious one.

 Get The Annual Report Checkpoint